Chinese Nobel laureate Mo Yan awarded Oxford honorary fellowship

 Ellis believes the interchange between Oxford and Chinese universities will continue to bring advantages to both sides.

+, for instance, is for readers from the West to understand China in a new way," he said.

-The college also unveiled a portrait of Mo Yan, which was commissioned to join those of other honorary fellows in the college lecture room.
+The college also unveiled a portrait of Mo, which was commissioned to join those of other honorary fellows.